huishingchong/agile_llm/README.md

 Jupyter notebooks are used to explore the LLM techniques and their effectiveness in the final pipeline.
 They are used to run experiments to explore the Research Questions in the dissertation.
 The two notebooks are:

 - finetuned_model.ipynb: used to investigate RQ1. comparing pre-trained and fine-tuned model with the same prompt (BERTScore and static manual evaluation)
-- job_analysis.ipynb: used to investigate RQ2 and RQ3.
+- pipeline_eval.ipynb: used to investigate RQ2 and RQ3.
 Uses the fine-tuned model that was better performing in the last step, and performing RAG on job API and evaluation for this stage (UniEval Framework and static manual evaluation)

 #### Requirements